okta/odyssey/packages/docs/index.md

 ---
 template: home
 headline: Odyssey Design System
-lead: Build and design consistent, efficient, and accessible UIs for everybody.
+lead: Build and design consistent, efficient, and accessible UIs for all Okta users.
 contentPrimary:
   - coin: base
     title: Base
-    description: Base is the foundation of Odyssey, it consists of Color, Design Tokens, HTML Elements, Iconography, and Typography.
+    description: Base is the foundation of Odyssey, consisting of Color, Design Tokens, HTML Elements, Iconography and Typography
     label: Explore Base
     href: /base/
   - coin: component
     title: Components
-    description: A set of commonly found, pre-assembled UI objects built from the Odyssey Base and organized by function and form.
+    description: Components are commonly found, pre-assembled UI Objects built from Odyssey's Base and organized by form and function.
     label: Explore Components
     href: /components/
   - coin: icon
     title: Icons
-    description: Our icon system establishes a visual language that anyone can easily understand regardless of age, tongue, or culture.
+    description: A system of icons which establishes a visual language that can be easily understood regardless of age, language or culture.
     label: Explore Icons
     href: /icons/
 principle: